Maurice Tremlett: Life and career

 After playing in South Africa, he was later one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.

 Over the next few years, Tremlett's batting developed to the point where, in 1951, he scored more than 2,000 runs.
 In all, he scored 1,000 runs in a season ten times.
 But his bowling became more and more erratic until, by the mid-1950s, he was used only as an occasional change bowler.
 From 1956, he captained Somerset, their first professional skipper, charged with the job of restoring the fortunes of a county that had finished bottom of the Championship table for each of the preceding four seasons.
-As a captain, he was a great success, leading the side in 1958 to third position in the Championship, its highest placing ever.
+As a captain, he was a great success, leading the team in 1958 to third position in the Championship, its highest placing ever.
 He stood down from the captaincy after the 1959 season and, after a few games in 1960, he retired to a job with Guinness.

 His son, Tim Tremlett, was a fast-medium bowler for Hampshire in the 1970s and 1980s, and later the county's coach.
 Tim's son (and Maurice's grandson), Chris Tremlett, also a fast-medium bowler for Hampshire and later for Surrey, played for England in Tests and One Day Internationals.

 Maurice Tremlett died in Southampton in 1984, at the age of 61.